rsiva22/Hacktoberfest-22b/get-started/ethanm.md

 ## Hello World

-Ethan McElree is ready to start hacking.
+Ethan M is ready to start hacking.